11 Dogs That Look Like Wild Animals

-Another Dog That Look Like Leopard: Peruvian Inca Orchid Dog
+This Dog, also Look Like Leopard: Peruvian Inca Orchid Dog

 The Peruvian Hairless Dog is another breed of dog that look like Leopards, The Peruvian Inca Orchid has dark, round eyes that tend to squint in the sunlight due to over sensitivity, The ears have some wisps of hair, Also it can have some hair on top of the head.
 You can find some pups are born with hair cuts and for same litter other can be hairless., without coat or hair.

 3. Dogs That Look like Tigers: Tiger Dog

 Tiger dogs are not naturally occurring.
 They are Golden Retrievers that are painted or dyed to look like tigers.
 The trend to paint dogs began in China and has since spread to the West.
 Dogs painted to look like tigers and panda bears are now received positively in dog shows, but still many think it’s not a good practice to paint animals and shouldn’t be encouraged.